mmehr1988/probable-palm-tree/README.md

    - Use an if statement to check if user wants to include or not.

      i.
-If include – run the random function and add to the master character list
+If include – take the variable list and push to masterCharList.

      ii.
-If include, make sure to reserve one randomly selected spot in the final password string for each confirmed character type.
-To achieve this, I created a passwordConfirmPage variable to house these characters.
-The length will reduced when the final loop occurs.
+If include, the logic will randomly select a character from the it's respective var list and save a spot in the final password string.
+To achieve this, I created a passwordConfirmList variable to house these characters.

      iii.
 If not – push false to tracker.
 Tracker is an array just so the check at the end is comparing against value 4 and not 20.
 For more information, see section below called “Learning Points”.